Class struggle: Tiberius Gracchus

-Of all the notable figures discussed by Plutarch and Tacitus, agrarian reformer Tiberius Gracchus may have most challenged the upper classes and most championed the cause of the lower classes.
-In a speech to the common soldiery, he decried their lowly conditions:
+Of the notable figures discussed by Plutarch and Tacitus, agrarian reformer Tiberius Gracchus was an ardent champion of the lower classes.
+In a speech to common soldiers, he decried their conditions:

-"The savage beasts," said he, "in Italy, have their particular dens, they have their places of repose and refuge; but the men who bear arms, and expose their lives for the safety of their country, enjoy in the meantime nothing more in it but the air and light; and having no houses or settlements of their own, are constrained to wander from place to place with their wives and children."
+[T]he men who bear arms, and expose their lives for the safety of their country, enjoy in the meantime nothing more in it but the air and light; and having no houses or settlements of their own, are constrained to wander from place to place with their wives and children."

-Following this observation, he remarked that these men "fought indeed and were slain, but it was to maintain the luxury and the wealth of other men."
-Cicero believed that Tiberius Gracchus's reforming efforts saved Rome from tyranny, arguing:

-Tiberius Gracchus (says Cicero) caused the free-men to be admitted into the tribes, not by the force of his eloquence, but by a word, by a gesture; which had he not effected, the republic, whose drooping head we are at present scarce able to uphold, would not even exist.

-Tiberius Gracchus weakened the power of the Senate by changing the law so that judges were chosen from the ranks of the knights, instead of their social superiors in the senatorial class.
+He added that soldiers "fought indeed and were slain, but it was to maintain the luxury and the wealth of other men."
+Tiberius diminished the power of the Senate by changing the law so that judges were chosen from the ranks of the knights, instead of from their social superiors in the senatorial class.
+Cicero believed that the reforming efforts of Tiberius saved Rome from tyranny.

 Julius Caesar

-Contrary to Shakespeare's depiction of Julius Caesar in the tragedy Julius Caesar, historian Michael Parenti has argued that Caesar was a populist, not a tyrant.
-In 2003 The New Press published Parenti's The Assassination of Julius Caesar: A People's History of Ancient Rome.
-Publishers Weekly said "Parenti [...] narrates a provocative history of the late republic in Rome (100–33 BC) to demonstrate that Caesar's death was the culmination of growing class conflict, economic disparity and political corruption."
-Kirkus Reviews wrote: "Populist historian Parenti... views ancient Rome's most famous assassination not as a tyrannicide but as a sanguinary scene in the never-ending drama of class warfare."
+In Shakespeare's tragedy Julius Caesar, the senatorial assassins of Caesar were portrayed as striking a blow against a would-be tyrant.
+Historian Michael Parenti argued instead that Caesar was a populist, not a tyrant, who was enacting policies to benefit the common people of Rome.
+In this interpretation, the assassination was an act of class warfare by wealthy Romans to preserve their grip on power.